Elizabeth Inglis: Personal life

 Inglis was married to American television executive Pat Weaver from 1942 until his death in 2002.
 She retired from acting after they married.
 The couple had two children, including actress Sigourney Weaver.
+On 15 November 1943, Inglis became an American citizen.

 In a deleted scene from Aliens (1986), a photograph of Inglis was used to portray Amanda Ripley, the elderly daughter of Weaver's character Ellen Ripley.

 Death

 Inglis died on 25 August 2007 in Santa Barbara, California at the age of 94.